mukulmhaskey/3C391-REANA-Storage4PUNCH/README.md

 ```
 For more details on Storage4PUNCH and commands follow the PUNCH4NDI TA2 page for [StoragePrototyping](https://intra.punch4nfdi.de/?md=/docs/TA2/WP1/StoragePrototyping.md)

-start the reana client on the local machine
+Start the reana client on the local machine
 ```sh
 virtualenv ~/.virtualenvs/reana
 source ~/.virtualenvs/reana/bin/activate